Garden Tree

 Deutzia gracilis

-Deutzia gracilis, known as the slender deutzia, is a deciduous shrub characterized by its clusters of small, white flowers.
-Its delicate and pure appearance makes it an excellent choice for gardens and containers, adding a refreshing touch to early summer landscapes.
+Deutzia gracilis, commonly known as Hime-utsugi, is a deciduous shrub that produces clusters of small white blossoms.
+Its delicate and pure floral appearance makes it well-suited for gardens and potted arrangements, bringing a refreshing touch to early summer landscapes.

 Basic Information